 \section{Introduction}

 To achieve human-like lifelong learning, deep neural networks (DNNs) must support continual learning (CL), the ability to acquire new knowledge incrementally while retaining previously learned information.
-However, a major challenge is catastrophic forgetting \cite{mccloskey_1989, robins1995_catastrophic_fr}, where new learning disrupts old knowledge.
-In response, CL has rapidly evolved with numerous approaches \cite{rusu_2016, co2l, dsdm_eccv_2022, wen2024provablecontrastivecontinuallearning, tang_kaizen_wacv_2024, anh_wacv_2025}, primarily aimed at balancing adaptation to new data (plasticity) and retention of past knowledge (stability).
-Compared to joint training \cite{yoon_2018, buzzega2020darkexperiencegeneralcontinual, tiwari2022gcrgradientcoresetbased}, decoupling representation and classifier learning has shown superior performance in both continual supervised \cite{co2l, wen2024provablecontrastivecontinuallearning, li_cl_important_sampling_2024, anh_wacv_2025} and self-supervised learning \cite{fini2022cassle, pseudo_negative_icml_2024, madaan_2022_lump, cromomix_mushtaq_eccv_2024}.
-Among these, \textbf{mixup} \cite{mixup_2018} has emerged as a simple yet effective technique, primarily applied in continual self-supervised learning \cite{madaan_2022_lump, cromomix_mushtaq_eccv_2024} to promote smoother task transitions and increase sample diversity, especially for old samples in buffers.
-Beyond reducing forgetting, mixup also acts as a \textbf{calibration} method, aligning predicted confidence scores with actual accuracy.
-In DNNs, calibration reflects prediction reliability - a crucial factor for safety-sensitive applications that often require CL, such as medical diagnosis \cite{medical_xiaoqian_2012} and autonomous driving \cite{autonomous_driving_2020}, where unreliable predictions can pose serious risks.
-However, the role of mixup in mitigating overconfidence and enhancing CL performance remains underexplored.
+However, a major challenge is catastrophic forgetting \citep{mccloskey_1989, robins1995_catastrophic_fr}, where new learning disrupts old knowledge.
+In response, CL has rapidly evolved with numerous approaches \citep{rusu_2016, co2l, dsdm_eccv_2022, wen2024provablecontrastivecontinuallearning, tang_kaizen_wacv_2024, anh_wacv_2025}, primarily aimed at balancing adaptation to new data (plasticity) and retention of past knowledge (stability).
+Compared to joint training \citep{yoon_2018, buzzega2020darkexperiencegeneralcontinual, tiwari2022gcrgradientcoresetbased}, decoupling representation and classifier learning has shown superior performance in both continual supervised \citep{co2l, wen2024provablecontrastivecontinuallearning, li_cl_important_sampling_2024, anh_wacv_2025} and self-supervised learning \citep{fini2022cassle, pseudo_negative_icml_2024, madaan_2022_lump, cromomix_mushtaq_eccv_2024}.
+Among these, \textbf{mixup} \citep{mixup_2018} has emerged as a simple yet effective technique, primarily applied in continual self-supervised learning \citep{madaan_2022_lump, cromomix_mushtaq_eccv_2024} to promote smoother task transitions and increase sample diversity, especially for old samples in buffers.
+Beyond reducing forgetting, mixup also acts as a \textbf{calibration} method, aligning predicted confidence scores with actual accuracy\ta{, as demonstrated in standard supervised learning and further extended to static imbalanced and long-tailed settings by ReMix~\citep{remix_2021}}.
+In DNNs, calibration reflects prediction reliability - a crucial factor for safety-sensitive applications that often require CL, such as medical diagnosis \citep{medical_xiaoqian_2012} and autonomous driving \citep{autonomous_driving_2020}, where unreliable predictions can pose serious risks. \ta{Moreover, recent analyses in class-imbalanced settings indicate that the reliability of predicted probabilities is highly sensitive to distributional assumptions and resampling-based class rebalancing mechanisms \citep{PICCININNI2024104666, carvalhoResamplingApproachesHandle2025}.
+Since CL naturally induces class imbalance between current and past tasks, this sensitivity poses additional challenges for maintaining reliable calibration under sequential data and evolving representations.} However, the role of mixup in mitigating overconfidence and enhancing CL performance remains underexplored.